Mons Claudianus: Discovery and location

 Mons Claudianus lies in the Eastern desert of upper Egypt, and was discovered in 1823 by Wilkinson and Burton.
 It lies north of Luxor, between the Egyptian town of Qena on the Nile and Hurghada on the Red Sea, 500 km south of Cairo and 120 km east of the Nile, at an altitude of c.
 700 m in the heart of the Red Sea Mountains.
 About 50 km away is another imperial stone quarry known as Mons Porphyrites, which is the world's only known source of purple porphyry.

 Time line

 The excavation of Mons Claudianus by the Romans occurred through two centuries, from the 1st century AD to the mid-3rd century AD.
 There is no evidence of settlements near or at the quarry prior to the Roman settlement.
 The arid conditions of the desert allowed the documents and organic remains to survive.

 Harvesting and use of resources

+Monolithic column in the sand, pre-shaped with bands or turning rings on either end.

 Mons Claudianus was an abundant source of Granodiorite for Rome, and was used in notable Roman structures including Emperor Hadrian's villa at Tivoli, public baths, the floors and columns of the temple of Venus, Diocletian's Palace at Split and the columns of the portico of the Pantheon in Rome were quarried at Mons Claudianus.
 Each was 39 ft tall, five feet (1.5 m) in diameter, and 60 tons in weight.